alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 ```

 > **Note:** For the specific use case command see the relative section in the use case documentation.

-For Windows, add `-G MinGW Makefiles` to the CMake command.

 > **Note:** Clean the build directory before re-running the CMake command.

 The TensorFlow Lite for Microcontrollers model pointed to by `<use_case>_MODEL_TFLITE_PATH` and